 - It's easier to use a condom when you've done it a couple of times.
 Practice on your own first, to get comfortable. - For pleasurable anal sex, lubricant is a must.
-Lube can also be used with other kinds of sex, and silicone-based lubricant makes great massage oil.
-Just remember to only use water-based or silicone-based lube together with condoms. - Condoms are not just for penises, they are also useful with a lot of sex toys.
+Just remember to only use water-based or silicone-based lube together with condoms.
+Lube that contains oil or fat can damage the condom. - Condoms are not just for penises, they are also useful with a lot of sex toys.
 Remember to change condoms if more than one of you wants to be penetrated by the same penis, or dildo. - Where will you be having sex next time?
 Remember to keep condoms and lubricants close by-perhaps by the side of your bed, in a kitchen drawer, or in your gym bag?